Tips for Using Excel Formulas to Prepare Data for Analysis

 Most companies need to analyze defects in relationship to overall volume (e.g., repeat calls to a call center, repeat visits to an emergency room for the same problem, returned product, etc.) Calculating ratios in Excel can help.
-Although p and u control charts will show this kind of data, it's also acceptable to turn the numbers into a ratio and use an XmR (Individuals and Moving Range) chart.
+Although p charts and u charts will show this kind of data, it's also acceptable to turn the numbers into a ratio and use an XmR (Individuals and Moving Range) chart.

 Most hospitals keep track of patient falls and they report this as falls per thousand patient days.
 If the data looks like the following, how do you express it as a ratio?